 What is the Agile Approach?

-In project management, the agile approach is a product development process that takes an iterative loop.
-The agile project management framework draws its unique flavor from its lack of a rigid structure.
+In project management, the agile approach is a product development process that takes an iterative approach to product delivery.

 Rather than following a linear path as other project management methodologies might, the approach encourages being responsive and adapting to changes that may occur at any point in the project life cycle or within a development cycle.

-There are primarily four values that make the agile approach to project management different from traditional approaches:
+There are four core values that differentiate the agile approach from traditional project management approaches:

 - People are the most important stakeholders in the agile rulebook, not the processes and tools used in completing a project.